ssgeejr/shellraptor/README.md

 # ShellRaptor

+March 21, 2023:  Added new maven.xml build file in github.

 A command-line SQL Utility; Supports any JDBC compliant database.

 ShellRaptor: A command-line SQL Utility; Supports any JDBC compliant database.